 Alexander had been the organist for Candlish Presbyterian Church in Edinburgh.
-He arrived in Vancouver in 1903 (Province, 25 July 1903).
+He and Geraldine arrived in Vancouver in 1893.
 He began by offering his services in the city as a vocal trainer and piano instructor (Province, 18 Aug 1903).

-The quality of Grundy’s playing, is described in a 1907 feature of the church, as being nice, though unambitious — faint praise, to be sure (Province, 6 Apr 1907).
-But if Grundy’s reported playing matched her personality, I suspect that probably suited church leaders, after their experience with Alexander.
+The quality of Mrs. Malkin’s playing, is described in a 1907 feature about the church, as nice, though unambitious — faint praise, to be sure (Province, 6 Apr 1907).
+She resigned as FBC organist three months later.
+She died in April, 1967.

 T. Bonne Millar (1910-1919; 1920-1921)